seppinho/haplogrep-cmd/README.md

       java -jar haplogrep-2.1.15.jar --in <input> --format vcf/fasta/hsd --out haplogroups.txt

 HaploGrep requires Java 8 and works on Windows, Linux and Mac.

+## Input File Formats
+The recommended input format is [**VCF**](http://www.internationalgenome.org/wiki/Analysis/vcf4.0/) or **FASTA**.
+For alignment, bwa version 0.7.17 is used.
+You can also specify your profiles in hsd format, which is a simple tab-delimited file format consisting of 4 columns (ID, Range, Haplogroup and Polymorphisms).
+For readability, the polymorphisms are also tab-delimited (so columns > 4).
+A hsd example can be found [here](https://raw.githubusercontent.com/seppinho/haplogrep-cmd/master/test-data/h100.hsd.txt).

 ## Additional Parameters
 * By default HaploGrep expects that your data is aligned against rCRS (which is included in the human references hg19 and hg38).
 If your data is aligned against RSRS, add the `--rsrs` parameter (Default: off).
 Please read [this blog post](http://haplogrep.uibk.ac.at/blog/rcrs-vs-rsrs-vs-hg19/) carefully before adding this option.